diptim01/Recursion_trees_stacks/src/StartingRecursion/ReadMe.md

 ###Key points
-- smaller problems
+> - smaller problems
-- Visualisation through a recursive tree.
+> - Visualisation through a recursive tree.

 ![Single Recursion tree](images/Recursion_tree.jpeg)

-- Memory usage when we call a function (Recursion stack) For every recursive function call, there is a stack generated for it!
+> - Memory usage when we call a function (Recursion stack)
+<p> For every recursive function call, there is a stack generated for it!</p>

 ![Memory stacks](images/Memory.jpeg)